You may love gums but everyone hates sticking it on the shoe, and so do you.

 Use Peanut Butter to sticky gum

-If you have peanut butter and a wire brush, you can pick out the gum within some seconds.
+If you have peanut butter and a wire brush, you can pick out the gum within seconds.

 Apply approximately 2 tablespoons of creamy peanut butter to the gum.
 It should be a thin layer.
 Then, let it lie there for 10 minutes.